 Benefits I didn’t initially anticipate

 - Because the bulk of the one-on-one was filled out by my staff, I could collect one-on-one content even if I didn’t physically meet with them.
 This was important if one of us had to be out of the office.
 I might miss a week of the face-to-face meeting, but I wasn’t missing reports on their activities or their challenges.

 - The one-on-one were providing excellent documentation of my staff’s work.
 This gave me “real-time” material to use when I did performance reviews.
 Instead of scouring email, spreadsheets, texts and scribbled notes, I had everything in one place.
 Reviews were MUCH easier!

 - Getting together every week and talking through structured questions made it almost impossible to “drop the ball”.
 It’s not that everything went perfectly, it’s that we had far fewer “gotcha” moments.
 You know what I mean – those moments when you were so focused on one thing that you completely forgot about another important thing?
 By seeing our priorities in writing every week, when we didn’t accomplish something we generally knew why and could make mid-course adjustments.

 So there I was, in the fetal position on my bed wondering how my illness was going to slow down everything our company was trying to accomplish.
 I wondered if I’d know anything about the team when performance review time came.
 I became understandably anxious.

 Then it dawned on me.

-With the little strength I had, I wrote the team and asked them to continue filling out their check-ins despite the fact I wouldn’t be able to meet with them.
-My illness was severe enough that I usually didn’t have the strength to read, but on the occasions that I felt a little better, I went into the check-ins and get a feel for what was happening.
+With the little strength I had, I wrote the team and asked them to continue filling out their one-on-ones despite the fact I wouldn’t be able to meet with them.
+My illness was severe enough that I usually didn’t have the strength to read, but on the occasions that I felt a little better, I went into the one-on-ones and get a feel for what was happening.
 When I could, I’d send a quick Slack message to a teammate with a suggestion or clarification.